PeterCamilleri/CX16/utilities/assist_16/README.md

 This table lists the operations provided by the assist_16 package.

-WIP - this is being rewritten!
+WIP - this is being updated!

 Operation        | Macro  | Summary                  | Flags | File        | Test
 -----------------|--------|--------------------------|-------|-------------|----------------